LongKelvin/Pygame_ShootingGame/README.md

 Shoot 'em up is a simple Python Pygame project

 ## Installation
-To get started you need Python and Pygame with you can find here:
+To get started you need Python and Pygame that you can find here:

 [Python](https://www.python.org/downloads/)